DmitriyMalayev/algorithms_and_assessments/data_structures.md

 A container where records of data enter on one end and exit on the other.
-Sometimes we can use a JavaScript Array to represent a Queue
+Sometimes we can use a JavaScript Array to represent a Queue `Whenever we make a Queue we disable all methods other than unshift (add an element to the beginning of an array) and pop (remove an element from the end of the array).
+The reason can be to improve performance, as well as differentiate it from a simple Array.`

 # Enqueuing === Adding a Record